in Africa, poachers are killing elephants every day

-The network is named after an East African saying that a community becomes safer when ten houses come together to start looking out for each other. tenBoma extends that philosophy from the urban environment to the bomas, or homesteads, which buffer national parks and protected areas, and typically house vital wildlife dispersal and corridor areas.
+The network is named after an East African saying that a community becomes safer when ten houses come together to start looking out for each other. tenBoma scales that philosophy from the urban environment to the bomas, or homesteads, which buffer national parks and protected areas, and typically house vital wildlife dispersal and corridor areas.

 What is tenBoma?

 At the same time, we train rangers to investigate crime scenes, so they can proactively respond to poaching incidents.
 We assist local communities with human wildlife-conflict mitigation strategies, relying heavily on reporting from men and women to drive predictive analytics and preemptive responses.

 We launched our pilot initiative in Kenya’s Tsavo Conservation Area.
 One day, a community member saw three suspected poachers travelling near Tsavo.
 They provided a tip through our reporting line.